mcilloni/mcilloni.github.io/_posts/2023-10-25-install-arch-on-usb.md

    The `fallback` initrd is supposed to contain all the storage and USB drivers needed to boot on any system, but it's possible that some may be missing if your USB controller is either particularly exotic or particularly quirky (e.g. Intel Macs).

    First, on the affected system, try to probe what drivers are in use for your USB controller.
-You can use `lspci -k` from a system you can mount the external disk from:
+You can use `lspci -k` from a Linux system you can mount the external disk from:

    ```
    $ lspci -k